jianweiSun/django-jsondatavalidator/README.md

 # django-jsondatavalidator
 An easy and elegant json data validator which generate well-formatted error response for you.

-This project is just a django project which is meant to show you how to use the jsondatavalidator.
+This repository is just a django project which is meant to show you how to use the jsondatavalidator.

 ## example view
 An django example view to show you how to use JsonDataValidator.